Jason Heyward Player Props: Dodgers vs. Royals

-On Friday, Jason Heyward (.286 batting average in his past 10 games, with three doubles, a home run, a walk and four RBI) and the Los Angeles Dodgers play the Kansas City Royals, whose starting pitcher will be Alec Marsh.
-First pitch is at 8:10 PM ET.
+Jason Heyward -- with a slugging percentage of .643 in his past 10 games, including one home run -- will be in action for the Los Angeles Dodgers versus the Kansas City Royals, with Brady Singer on the mound, on July 2 at 2:10 PM ET.

-In his most recent appearance, he racked up two extra-base hits (3-for-5 with two doubles and an RBI) against the Rockies.
+He strung together three hits (going 3-for-4 with a double and two RBI) in his last appearance against the Royals.

 Jason Heyward Game Info & Props vs. the Royals